 The input-output table describes how products (and primary inputs) are used to produce further products and satisfy final demand.
 The input-output table and its derivative outputs collectively form the IOATs.

-The Input-Output Analytical Tables are traditionally published once every 5 years due to the time it takes to compile the additional data required.
-The previous version of the IOATs was the 2010 edition which was consistent with the Blue Book 2013 dataset.
+The IOATs were traditionally published once every five years due to the time it takes to compile the additional data required.
+The Office for National Statistics (ONS) has been aware of the strong user demand for publication of IOATs on a more frequent basis and so the tables have now been produced more regularly.
+We intend to build on the work done and move towards annual publication in the future.
+The previous version of the IOATs was the 2014 edition, which was consistent with the Blue Book 2017 dataset.